GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/content_scripts/index.md

 ### Inject with dynamic declarations {: #dynamic-declarative }

-Dynamic content scripts are useful for situations when the match patterns for a content scripts are not well known or when content scripts should not always be injected on known hosts.
+Dynamic content scripts are useful when the match patterns for content scripts are not well known or when content scripts should not always be injected on known hosts.

-Introduced in Chrome 96, dynamic declarations are similar to [static declarations][header-cs-static], but the content script object is registered with Chrome using methods on the Scripting API rather than in [manifest.json][doc-manifest].
+Introduced in Chrome 96, dynamic declarations are similar to [static declarations][header-cs-static], but the content script object is registered with Chrome using methods in the [`chrome.scripting` namespace](/docs/extensions/reference/scripting/) rather than in [manifest.json][doc-manifest].
 In addition to [registering][api-register-cs] content scripts, the Scripting API also allows extension developers to [get a list of][api-get-registered-cs], [update][api-update-cs], and [remove][api-remove-cs] content script registrations.